ArtuGit/NestJS-Starter-Kit/README.md

 Start with dockerized Node and MySQL
 `docker compose up`

-or Start with dockerized MySQL and local node
+or Start with dockerized MySQL and local node *(recommended currently)*

 ```
 docker compose up mysql